Get help at work

 If you are deaf or have hearing loss, your employer has a duty to make adjustments so you’re not put at a disadvantage.
 Find out more about your rights at work and what you are entitled to.

 You can ask your employer for a workplace assessment.
-This is where a specialist visits you at work to assess what simple adjustments, equipment and support you could benefit from.
-They’ll then produce a report containing their recommendations.
+This is where a specialist assesses your specific needs and what adjustments, equipment, training and support you could benefit from.
+They will then produce a report containing their recommendations.

-Workplace assessments are usually provided by the government scheme Access to Work.
-They’re also available from specialist providers, such as RNID.
-The assessment and the costs for the support and equipment you need can often be paid for through an Access to Work grant.
+The assessment and the costs for the support and equipment you need can sometimes be paid for through an Access to Work grant.
 Find out more about Access to Work.

 Support and equipment available